eduNEXT/tutor-contrib-codejail/README.rst

 In case you forget to run ``tutor local do init --limit codejail`` for AppArmor profile, this error in ``Studio`` will arise::

-    Error formatting HTML for problem:
+    Error formatting HTML for the problem:
     cannot create LoncapaProblem block-v1:edX+DemoX+Demo_Course+type@problem+block@integral1: Error while
     executing script code: Codejail API Service is unavailable.
 Please try again in a few minutes.